Rural Pest Control in Swindon & Wiltshire for Estates, Landowners & Rural Businesses

 Yes.
 A site visit is best, but I can often provide a fixed quote for rural pest control from clear photos or a short video of the problem areas.

-Please send wide shots and close-ups of entry points, droppings/feathers, damage, feed or storage areas, rafters/roof voids, and any proofing gaps (doors, vents, eaves, roller shutters).
-Include your postcode, the pest (or best guess), and what outcome you want (reduce pressure, stop contamination, proofing, or ongoing control).
+Send wide shots and close-ups of entry points, droppings or feathers, damage, feed and storage areas, rafters and roof voids, and any proofing gaps (doors, vents, eaves, roller shutters).
+Include your postcode, the pest (or best guess), and what outcome you want — pressure reduction, contamination control, proofing, or ongoing management.
 If anything needs checking for access or safety, I’ll confirm it on a quick site survey before work starts.

-Do you offer ongoing rural pest control contracts (not just one-off visits)?
+Do you offer ongoing rural pest control contracts?

 Ongoing work is structured prevention: scheduled visits, trend spotting, proofing priorities, and fast response when activity spikes.
 The aim is simple — keep pressure down and stop repeat issues around buildings, yards and feed/storage zones.

 Minimal disruption is the aim.
-I plan work around feeding/milking times, vehicle movements, staff routes, and any sensitive livestock or public-access areas.
+I plan work around feeding and milking times, vehicle movements, staff routes, and any sensitive livestock or public-access areas.

 Where there’s public access (rights of way, yard traffic, neighbouring houses), I only work when the set-up is safe and controlled.
 If conditions aren’t right — weather, visibility, people on site, or no safe backstop — I reschedule.
 I’d rather delay than cut corners.

 Yes.
-After a visit you’ll receive a clear job record with photos: what was found, what was done, and what to fix next to reduce repeat pest pressure.
+After every visit you’ll receive a clear job record with photos: what was found, what was done, and what to fix next to reduce repeat pressure.

-Where required, I work with written permissions and provide appropriate paperwork (including RAMS).
-If you need contractor-friendly notes for farm, estate, or business records, I can keep it concise and practical.
+Where required, I work with written permissions and provide appropriate paperwork, including RAMS.
+If you need contractor-friendly notes for estate, farm assurance or business records, I can keep them concise and practical.

 How much does rural pest control cost in Swindon and Wiltshire?